mdjahidhasan009/JavaScript-Note/asynchronous.md

 **It is basically syntax sugar over ES2015 promises and generators.**

 <details>
-<summary>Using await Outside of an Async Function Prior to ES2022</summary>
+<summary>Using await Outside an Async Function Prior to ES2022</summary>

 Before the introduction of ES2022, the await keyword could only be used inside async functions.
-If you tried to use await outside of an async function, you would encounter a SyntaxError.
+If you tried to use await outside an async function, you would encounter a SyntaxError.

 ```js
 await Promise.resolve(console.log("Hello await"));